The Vermont Statutes Online

 § 9.
 Emergency powers of Governor

-(1) To enforce all laws and rules relating to emergency management and to assume direct operational control of all emergency management personnel and helpers in the affected area or areas.
+(1) To enforce all laws and rules relating to emergency management and to assume direct operational control of all first responders, other emergency management personnel, and volunteers in the affected area or areas.

 (2) To formulate and execute plans and rules for the control of traffic and to coordinate the activities of the departments or agencies of the State and of the political subdivisions of the State concerned directly or indirectly with public highways and streets, in a manner that will best effectuate the plans.